afifnazim/send-nagios-reports/README.md

 To send automated nagios report, we can use the <b><i>wkhtmltopdf</i></b> package and <b><i>crontab</i></b> to schedule it in our linux machines.

-We can install the package from this link - https://wkhtmltopdf.org/downloads.html based on your OS system.
+We can install the package from this link - https://wkhtmltopdf.org/downloads.html based on our OS system.